 With the right architecture:

-- Streaming APIs prevent memory issues
+- Streaming APIs prevent full-file-in-memory requirement

-- Web Workers enable parallel processing
+- Web Workers enable parallel processing without UI blocking

-- Binary operations (Uint8Array) rival compiled languages
+- Binary operations (Uint8Array bitsets) rival compiled languages

 - No installation or dependencies required

-- Universal compatibility (works on any device)
+- Universal compatibility (works on any device with a modern browser)

 The "web apps are slow" narrative is outdated.
+The "web apps can't handle big data" narrative is dead.

 FAQ